Kevin Fulton

 Peter Keeley, who uses the pseudonym Kevin Fulton, is a British agent from Newry, Northern Ireland, who allegedly spied on the Provisional Irish Republican Army (IRA) for MI5.
 He is believed to be in London, where he is suing the Crown, claiming his military handlers cut off their connections and financial aid to him.
-In 2004, he reportedly sued the Andersonstown News, an Irish republican news outlet in Belfast, for revealing his identity as well as publishing his photograph.
-The result of that suit has not been made public.

 Background

 Fulton's real name is purportedly Peter Keeley (born in October 1960), a Catholic from Newry.
 He joined the British Merchant Navy at the age of 16, and thereafter joined the Royal Irish Rangers at the age of 18.
 One month into basic training, Fulton was recruited by the Intelligence Corps and asked to volunteer as an undercover agent.
 After being trained in espionage skills, Fulton was discharged from the British Army and returned to civilian life to infiltrate the IRA.

 After settling in the Newry area, Fulton began working in a meat factory while attempting to ingrain himself with local Irish Republicans.
 As well as continuing to receive a weekly salary in cash from the British government, Fulton was also provided with a car by his handlers in the Force Research Unit.
 He subsequently became friendly with Patrick Joseph ‘Mooch’ Blair, who was on-the-run in Dundalk in relation to an improvised mortar attack, and eventually Fulton was accepted into the IRA as a volunteer.
 In 1991, Fulton left his role as a double agent due to the stress involved and went to work in Euro Disney for a short time.
 He returned to Ireland the following year and was thereafter handled by MI5 as well as British Army Intelligence until the mid-90s.

 Fulton then became an operative for British Customs and Excise before registering as an informant for the Royal Ulster Constabulary.
 In 1997, Fulton was granted a “participating informant” status, which allowed him to participate in criminal activities with the consent of his RUC handlers.
 Sometime in the late-90s, suspicions were aroused that Fulton may have been a British agent, and he was exfiltrated from Ireland by his handlers at his request.
 In 2001, Fulton was allegedly sentenced to death by the IRA via court martial in his absence.